Pragesh-yadav/Fullstack-Notes-app/README.md

 # Fullstack-Notes-app
-Fullstack project using Node.js and React js in TypeScript language
+Fullstack project using Node.js and React js.